International Baccalaureate Programmes

 Learn more about the IB Middle Years Programme

-A future-ready programme that builds students’ inquiring mindset, fosters their desire to learn, and prepares them to excel at their careers and lead meaningful lives. classroom and the real world.
+A future-ready programme that builds students’ inquiring mindset, fosters their desire to learn, and prepares them to excel at their careers and lead meaningful lives in the classroom and the real world.

 Grades 11-12